zeronounours/ictf-2015-writeups/analyses/syper_service/README.md

 a random photo to every authenticated users.

-The website is actually composed of 3 main pages. `index.php` which gives a user to possibility to authenticate, `secret.php` which shows the daily picture to authenticated users and `register.php` to register your account.
+The website is actually composed of 3 main pages. `index.php` which gives a user the possibility to authenticate, `secret.php` which shows the daily picture to authenticated users and `register.php` to register your account.

 ### Flag